canonical/penpot-operator/docs/explanation/charm-architecture.md

 Following the [holistic](https://ops.readthedocs.io/en/latest/explanation/holistic-vs-delta-charms.html) charm approach, each of these events will trigger a "reconcile" loop.

-Additionaly, two actions event are observed to execute the associated actions:
+Additionally, two actions event are observed to execute the associated actions:

 - `create_profile`
 - `delete_profile`